-Applications will not be reviewed until all materials are on file including the most recent transcript showing coursework completed prior to the application deadline.
+Applications will not be reviewed until all materials are on file.
 It is the student’s responsibility to ensure that all required materials have been received by the BU Study Abroad office.

 For competitive programs or tracks, BU Study Abroad may in some cases place applications on hold until a review of the full applicant pool is completed.

 Can you confirm that you received my application materials?

 Due to the high volume of application materials we are currently receiving, we are unable to confirm the receipt of every document by email.
 We will communicate regarding receipt of documents via the ‘Check Application’ tab of your online application; please visit this checklist for updates.
 The green checkmarks correspond to items that our office has received and processed.

 I just submitted my document yesterday, but don’t see a green checkmark next to that item.
 How long does it take to show up on my checklist?